MattJDean/RenameAll/README.md

 <h2>Overview</h2>
 <p><code>RenameAll.ps1</code> is a PowerShell script designed to rename all files in a specified directory.
 Users can provide a base filename, and the script appends or prepends a sequential index to each file's name.
-This script is useful for batch renaming files in an organized manner.</p>
+This script is useful for batch renaming files in an organised manner.</p>

 <h3>Features:</h3>
 <ul>